wp-plugins/jj-nextgen-jquery-carousel/readme.txt

 == Changelog ==

+- 1.0.5: FAQ update with how to create a new skin.
 - 1.0.4: Better support for NextGen galleries already created.
 Alt text is now checked to see if its a url.
 If its not a url alt text will be used for image alt instead of description if it exists.
 - 1.0.3: Tidy up.
 - 1.0.2: Unobstrusive js not required so now faster to load.